 In Africa, The Hunger Project works to build sustainable community-based programs using the Epicenter Strategy.
 An epicenter is a dynamic center of community mobilization and action, as well as an actual facility built by community members.
 Through the Epicenter Strategy 15,000-25,000 people are brought together as a cluster of rural villages — giving villages more clout with local government than a single village is likely to have and increasing a community’s ability to collective utilize resources.
 The epicenter building serves as a focal point where the motivation, energies and leadership of the people converge with the resources of local government and non-governmental organizations.
 Over an eight-year period, an epicenter addresses hunger and poverty and moves along a path toward sustainable self-reliance, at which point it is able to fund its own activities and no longer requires financial investment from The Hunger Project.

-The Hunger Project has been working in Malawi since 1999 and is currently empowering community partners in eight epicenter areas to end their own hunger and poverty.
-Cumulatively the epicenters serve a population of 108,607 in 209 villages with an average of 26 villages per epicenter.
+The Hunger Project has been working in Malawi since 1999 and is currently empowering community partners in 11 epicenter areas to end their own hunger and poverty.
+Cumulatively the epicenters serve a population of 169,500 in 292 villages with an average of 26 villages per epicenter.

 Through its integrated approach to rural development, the Epicenter Strategy, The Hunger Project is working with community partners to successfully access the basic services needed to lead lives of self-reliance and achieve internationally agreed-upon markers of success, such as the Millennium Development Goals.